goessner/ctrling/docs/index.md

 ## 6. Other Controller Libraries

+There are a couple of JavaScript controller libraries.
+Here are two overview pages [[2, 3]](#2).
+From the controller libraries listed there `dat.gui` is the most mature and most popular one.
+Many of the other libraries are kind of `dat.gui` clones providing an identical or very similar API.
+Some of them have very powerful features added like enhanced color pickers and/or charting capabilities.
+If you want a `dat.gui` like JavaScript solution, it is recommended to take one of these controller libraries.

+`<ctr-ing>` has a different, more minimalistic approach with quickly prototyping a GUI menu by using markup/JSON alone.
+It deliberately uses plain standard HTML form elements for user interaction despite some of their known deficiencies.
+Hence the advantage of its light weight, which is considerable smaller (25 kB uncompressed) than the libraries above.

 ## 7. Conclusion

 `<ctrl-ing>` is a lightweight HTML custom element.
 It helps to rapidly prototype a pleasing GUI without programming.
-Web-App parameters or JavaScript/JSON object values can be monitored or interactively modified.
+Web-App parameters or JavaScript/JSON/DOM object values can be monitored or interactively modified.

 A `<ctrl-ing>` menu can be built with few HTML/JSON text alone.
 Accessing its HTML element via JavaScript can be done via well known DOM methods.
 Accessing the hidden shadow DOM sections is not possible though.
-For enabling programmatical access to the internal menu structure, an API is provided.
+For enabling programmatical access to the internal menu structure, a small API is provided.

 `<ctrl-ing>` does not depend on other libraries and is meant as a helper for webapplications of small to medium size.